Sidney Poitier Wins Best Actor, Is the Highest Paid Star in Hollywood, Goes Vegetarian, and Continues to Inspire with His Amazing Life Story.

 Through such feel-good films as Lilies of the Field (1963), To Sir, with Love (1967), and Guess Who’s Coming to Dinner (1967) Sidney encouraged unity and brotherhood.
 He turned the hearts and minds of filmgoers towards equality and integration.
 Sidney Poitier changed the world with positive, inspiring entertainment.

 Sidney Poitier Never Took His Success for Granted

-Sidney’s impoverished days on Cat Island and Nassau left their mark, for even as a world famous movie star dining at fancy restaurants, Sidney was known to put his arm around his plate of food, as if protecting it.
-Pretty sweet, old habits die hard.
-He was also known to agonize over the cost of a meal out, and the amount of groceries he could have bought for the same price!
+Sidney’s impoverished days on Cat Island and Nassau left their mark: even as a world famous movie star dining at fancy restaurants, Sidney was known to agonize over the cost of a meal, and the amount of groceries he could have bought for the same price.

-When he became one of Hollywood’s highest earners, Sidney frequently asked to be paid in installments to ensure that he had income for any potential future rainy days.
-For instance, for his work on The Bedford Incident (1965), Sidney earned $400,000.
+When he became one of Hollywood’s highest earners, Sidney frequently asked to be paid in installments, to ensure he would have income for any potential rainy days in the future: for his work on The Bedford Incident (1965), Sidney earned $400,000.
 He asked for half up front, and that the remaining $200,000 be paid to him in yearly installments between 1973-1978.
-Love that he was wise with his money!

 “I arrived in Hollywood at the age of twenty-two in a time different than today’s.
 A time in which the odds of my standing here tonight fifty-three years later would not have fallen in my favor.